Duplicate Field

-The Copy Field operation duplicates an existing column in your datasource, creating an identical copy with a new name.
+The Duplicate Field operation duplicates an existing column in your datasource, creating an identical duplicate with a new name.
 This is a critical preparatory step when you want to apply destructive transformations (like removing characters or changing case) while preserving the original values for reference or for use in other matching criteria.

 Data cleansing transformations modify field values in place.
 Once you apply an uppercase conversion or remove special characters, the original values are changed.
-Copying a field before transforming it gives you two versions:
+Duplicating a field before transforming it gives you two versions:

 - The original field with untouched values for display, reporting, or alternative matching strategies.

-- The copied field with cleansed values optimized for matching.
+- The duplicate field with cleansed values optimized for matching.

 For example, if you have a "FullName" field and want to create a cleaned version for matching: